The House of Birds

 A derelict house.
 A portrait of a marriage.
 And a story of love from the author of the acclaimed THE

 OTHER HALF OF ME.
-For readers of Kate Morton, Louisa Young and Virginia Baily.
+For readers of Kate Morton, Virginia Baily and Lucinda Riley.

-Morgan McCarthy's THE HOUSE OF BIRDS is a beautiful and bewitching story of love, war and second chances that will be adored by readers of Kate Morton, Louisa Young and Virginia Baily.
+Morgan McCarthy's THE HOUSE OF BIRDS is a beautiful and bewitching story of love, war and second chances that will be adored by readers of Kate Morton, Virginia Baily and Lucinda Riley.